My name is Václav Janeček (pronounce: ˈvaːtslaf ˈjanetʃɛk).

 Whilst in Oxford, I attended seminars at the Oxford Internet Institute and studied the philosophy of Luciano Floridi whom I later joined in the Digital Ethics Lab (see below).

-Currently, I read for the DPhil in Law as the Pontigny Scholar at St Edmund Hall in Oxford.
+Currently, I am reading for a DPhil in Law at St Edmund Hall in Oxford

 My academic path so far has been a great joy thanks to many great academics and personalities from whom I could have learned.